19h/ftab-dump/readme.md

 #### Notes

-`cargo` requires a rust installation.
+If you intend to analyze `rkos` files, note that the AirPods Pro 1, 2 and 3 use an Arm Cortex-M4 32-bit RISC CPU with VFPv4 and ThumbV2 instructions using the ARMv7-M architecture with a little endian byte sex.

 #### License

 ~~ MIT License ~~

-Copyright (c) 2020 Kenan Sulayman
+Copyright (c) 2020 - 2025 Kenan Sulayman

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal